assinie/md2hlp/examples/cp.md

 + #cp from to

 ## DESCRIPTION
 Copy a file to another.
+Only 40KB can be copied.
+It's a software limit

 ## EXAMPLES
-+ vi install.sh
++ cp from.txt to.txt

 ## SOURCE
 located in Orix Kernel